skypjack/entt/README.md

 * Listeners are invoked **after** components have been assigned to entities.
 * Listeners are invoked **before** components have been removed from entities.
 * The order of invocation of the listeners isn't guaranteed in any case.

+There are also some limitations on what a listener can and cannot do.
+In particular, connecting and disconnecting other functions from within the body of a listener should be avoided.
+It can result in undefined behavior.<br/>
+In general, events and therefore listeners must not be used as replacements for systems.
+They should not contain much logic and interactions with a registry should be kept to a minimum, if possible.

 ### Single instance components